 In 2007 she was one of three national finalists for the 2007 Eureka Prize for Young Leaders in Environmental Issues and Climate Change, and was one of nineteen Wentworth Group of Concerned Scientists’ Science Leaders Scholarship recipients selected nationwide.
 Professor Tim Flannery, the 2007 Australian of the Year, was one of her mentors during the program aimed at training outstanding young scientists to help bridge the communication gap between science and public policy.

 In 2012 Joëlle completed the RMIT University’s esteemed Diploma of Professional Writing and Editing.
-She has published articles for the Sydney Morning Herald, Australasian Science, The Conversation, and Cosmos science magazine, as well as literary non-fiction titles including Wet Ink.
+She has published articles for the The Monthly, The Guardian, The Griffith Review, Harper’s Bazaar, Sydney Morning Herald, Australasian Science, The Conversation, and Cosmos magazine.
 In 2008 Joëlle was nominated for a Reuters/IUCN Awards for Excellence in Environmental Journalism for feature writing, and in June 2012 she was awarded a Writers Victoria Grace Marion Wilson Fellowship for an Emerging Writer.

 In 2012 Joëlle was awarded an Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) fellowship, and her team won the 2014 Eureka Prize for Excellence in Interdisciplinary Scientific Research – informally known as the ‘Oscars of Australian Science’.